New Heating Systems

 Most likely, you will want to stay with the same heating fuel that your present system uses, but there are a few cases in which you should consider switching.

 If you live in a cold climate and have electric heat, you may benefit from switching to one of the other fuel types.
-Electric heat tends to be expensive in cold climates where air source heat pumps do not work as efficiently.
+Electric heat tends to be expensive in cold climates where air-source heat pumps do not work as efficiently.

 Choosing a Heating System Type

-Main Heating System Type
+Main Heating System Types

 Central Heating Systems